-A sample of current or recent projects carried out in close collaboration with the industry.
+A sample of projects carried out in close collaboration with the industry.

 Porosity to improve craniofacial surgical implants

 The potential of miniature implants to deliver controlled doses of medicine over many months is expected to revolutionise health care and improve treatment.